 Design Research

-Thoughtful design research is about understanding people, systems, and constraints deeply enough to design with confidence and intent.
-My work draws on a range of research methods such as journey mapping, service design workshops, ethnographic studies, remote and in-person testing to uncover real needs, validate assumptions, and inform decisions throughout the design process.
+My approach to design research is about deeply understanding people, systems, and constraints before committing to solutions.
+I use methods like journey mapping, service design workshops, ethnographic studies, and in-person and/or remote testing to uncover real needs, challenge assumptions, and guide decisions throughout the design process.

 Examples